Cedrus deodara: Distribution and habitat

 The species natively occurs in East-Afghanistan, South Western Tibet, Western Nepal, Northern Pakistan, and North-Central India.

-It grows at altitudes of 1500–3200 m.
+It grows at elevations of 1500–3200 m.

 Reproduction

 "Deodar is a wind-pollinated monoecious species".

 Cultivation

 It is widely grown as an ornamental tree, often planted in parks and large gardens for its drooping foliage.
 General cultivation is limited to areas with mild winters, with trees frequently killed by temperatures below about -25 C, limiting it to USDA zone 7 and warmer for reliable growth.
 It can succeed in rather cool-summer climates, as in Ushuaia, Argentina.

 The most cold-tolerant trees originate in the northwest of the species' range in Kashmir and Paktia Province, Afghanistan.
 Selected cultivars from this region are hardy to USDA zone 7 or even zone 6, tolerating temperatures down to about -30 C. Named cultivars from this region include 'Eisregen', 'Eiswinter', 'Karl Fuchs', 'Kashmir', 'Polar Winter', and 'Shalimar'.
 Of these, 'Eisregen', 'Eiswinter', 'Karl Fuchs', and 'Polar Winter' were selected in Germany from seed collected in Paktia; 'Kashmir' was a selection of the nursery trade, whereas 'Shalimar' originated from seeds collected in 1964 from Shalimar Gardens, Kashmir and propagated at the Arnold Arboretum.

 C. deodara and the three cultivars 'Feelin' Blue', 'Pendula' and 'Aurea' have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2021).